 HST can observe most targets within our Solar System, although there are exceptions.
 Both Mercury and Venus are always well within the (two-gyro) 60 degree Solar pointing exclusion, and cannot be observed.
 Observations of comets can be made while they are further than 60 degrees from the Sun.
 The HST pointing control system and the HST scheduling systems were not designed to support observations of objects as close as the Moon.
-Observations of the Moon are not possible in Two-Gyro Mode.
+The effort required to carry these out is beyond the available resources, so observations of the Moon should not be proposed.